 A Paychex snap poll last year found that companies are going to lean more heavily on technology to manage technology after re-opening from the shutdowns.
 Among the top priorities for millennial-led workplaces were “To communicate/collaborate more effectively” (38%); “to automate tasks more/boost productivity” (26%); and “to improve employee management and payroll administration” (21%).

 Of course, you can’t just stand up any Employee Self-Service Portal and expect it to deliver, much like you wouldn’t throw up a collection of FAQs on your website for customers to comb through without trying to optimize the experience.

 Where Your Employee Service Center May Fall Short

 Employee Service Centers are fantastic for their ability to aggregate information in one place and remove the need for employees to jump between multiple platforms to find all of the critical information they need.
 But having access to the information and finding the information are two entirely different things.
 For your employees, their self-service experience is going to be a source of frustration if they are bogged down by irrelevant experiences (i.e., interactions that provide no value or information).

 Irrelevant experiences are huge saps on employee’s time and productivity.
 After all, if an employee can’t find the information they need, how can they be expected to do their job?

 The key to cutting down on irrelevant experiences is reducing the time and effort it takes for employees to find what they’re looking for.
 According to McKinsey, the average interaction worker spends nearly 20 percent of their time looking for internal information or tracking down colleagues who can help with specific tasks.
-This includes more than just the time spent looking for subject matter expert knowledge; it also includes the irrelevant experiences your employees are having when interacting with bad Employee Self-Service Portals.
+This includes more than just the time spent looking for subject matter expert knowledge; it also includes the irrelevant experiences your employees are having when interacting with a bad Employee Self-Service Portal.